CaptainDreamcast/DolmexicaInfinite/README.md

-# DolmexicaInfinite
+# Objectification
-Something resembling a Mugen port for Dreamcast.
+Something resembling a dating sim for Sega Dreamcast.